-A classic Red, White and Blue layered flag cake with a fluffy vanilla cake base and a whipped vanilla buttercream.
+A classic Red, White, and Blue layered flag cake with a fluffy vanilla cake base and whipped vanilla buttercream.

 I have a classic Red, White and Blue dessert for you today!!
-I know I don’t usually post recipes over the weekend, but I wanted to give you plenty of time to add this patriotic cake to your July 4th menu.
-This red white and blue layered flag cake will be a stunner at your party, making you the STAR!
+I wanted to give you plenty of time to add this patriotic cake to your July 4th menu.
+This red white and blue flag cake will be a stunner at your party, making you the STAR!

 Want to know a secret?
 It’s extremely easy to put together.
 Don’t be fooled by the beautiful layers, any baker can pull this off in no time.
 It just takes some planning ahead and ideally should be made the day before your party.